Don-Alvin/afrihealth-disease-surveillance/README.md

 </div>

 ### 1. Data Lake (Google Cloud Storage)
 Storage repository that holds raw data in its native format (CSV, JSON, etc).
-This is where the simulated disease reports, climate data, facility data will be stored in csv format.
+This is where the simulated disease reports, weather data, facility data will be stored in csv format.

 ### 2. Data Lakehouse (Apache Iceberg)
 A layer that brings database-like features such as ACID transactions to data lake files.
 Whenever disease data arrives, this layer ensures that exixting data is not corrupted.
 This ensure we can track changes overtime.
 For this project, we will create iceberg tables for:
 - `disease_cases` (partitioned by date and region)
-- `climate_data` (partitioned by date)
+- `weather_data` (partitioned by date)
 - `facilities` (slowly changing dimension)

 ### 3. Data Warehouse (BigQuery)